 & in this world of

 Currently, I am an Associate Professor of Theatre at Hobart & William Smith Colleges in Geneva, NY.
-Geneva is my hometown and my (dream) job at the Colleges has facilitated my return to the Finger Lakes.
+Geneva is my hometown and my position at the Colleges facilitated my return to the Finger Lakes.
 Prior to accepting my current position, I taught for five years at The University of North Carolina at Greensboro and for three years at Lock Haven University.
 I have taken on a number of roles in the theatre, both onstage and off but as an artist the bulk of my work has been in directing.
 In recent years I have branched out to playwriting and the exploration of an array of physical theatre styles.
 My experience has been that theatre artistry, pedagogy, and scholarship can be woven together in such a way that each enriches the others.
 My directing experience ranges from University and Community-Based Theatre to Theatre for Young People and Professional Theatre.
-My primary teaching at HWS includes courses such as Theatre History I & II, African American Theatre, Feminist Theatre, American Experimental Theatres, American Drama, and From Page to Stage.
-As a scholar I focus on feminist theatre historiography and have pursued an active research program that has enabled me to publish and present my scholarship in a wide array of forums.
+My primary teaching at HWS includes courses such as Theatre History I & II, African American Theatre, Feminist Theatre, and Acting I. As a scholar I focus on feminist theatre historiography and have pursued an active research program that has enabled me to publish and present my scholarship in a wide array of forums.
 Recently, the focus of my research has been the intersection of first-wave feminisms (suffrage, reproductive politics, labor issues) and performance.
-I have recently written a great deal on the actress, radical suffragette, and birth control crusader, Kitty Marion.
+I have written a great deal on the actress, radical suffragette, and birth control crusader, Kitty Marion.
 My scholarship has often operated in tandem with my production work, especially in regards to plays that address matters of social justice and history.
 I believe that pedagogy, practice, and scholarship are equally integral components of my role as a theatre artist, scholar, and educator.
 My most recent work has been a public history project, exploring the 127-year old Smith Opera House in Geneva, NY through history tours, blog posts, community-based site-specific performances, and a YouTube series

 Omnia sol temperat, absens in remota (the sun warms everything, even when I am far away)